SillyTavern/SillyTavern-Docs/Extras/extensions/Summarize.md

 6. **Update every X messages** - sets the interval at which the summary is generated. `0` means that the automatic summarization is disabled, but you can still trigger it manually by clicking the "Summarize now" button.
 This should be adjusted based on how quickly the prompt buffer entirely fills with chat messages.
 Ideally, you'd want to have the first summary generated when the messages are starting to get dropped out of the prompt.
 7. **Update every X words** - same as above, but using words (not tokens!) instead of messages, theoretically can be a more accurate measurement due to how unpredictable the contents of chat messages usually are, but your mileage may vary.

 If both "Update every" sliders are set to a non-zero value, then both will trigger summary updates at their respective intervals, depending on what happens first.
+It is strongly advised to update these values accordingly when you switch to another model that has differing context sizes, otherwise, the summary generation may trigger too often, or never at all.

 If you're unsure about the interval settings, you can click the "magic wand" button above the "Update every" sliders to try and guess the optimal values based on some simple heuristics.
 A brief description of the algorithm is as follows: